The COVID-19 vaccine will soon be available to the entire UK population but not everyone wants to be vaccinated.

 It is however crucial that lawful dismissal procedures are adhered to.
 This would include the consideration of viable alternatives like working from home before the final decision is made regarding dismissal.
 Previous case law cannot be referred to and so employers would need to consider each case individually.

-What seems at face value, like a reasonable request to ensure health and safety, is actually full of complexity when it comes to issues surrounding acceptance of the vaccine.
+What seems at face value, like a reasonable request to ensure health and safety, is actually full of complexity when it comes to issues surrounding the acceptance of the vaccine.
 Rather than confronting them, it would be preferable to educate and persuade employees, while at the same time, examining all the available options.

 In complicated situations of this nature, it would also be essential to seek professional legal advice.
-For more information, you can give us a call on 0118 208 2000 or send an email to email@example.com
+For more information, you can give us a call at 0118 208 2000 or send an email to firstname.lastname@example.org

 David Philip Harris is a recognised employment solicitor with over 10 years of experience in advising employees and employers on employment law matters.
 He is a frequent contributor to BBC Radio Berkshire and People Management Magazine.
 David has represented individual and corporate clients in the employment tribunal as well as the High Court and County Court.
 David is a member of The Law Society and The Employment Lawyers Association (ELA UK).
 To contact David, visit the Contact Us page.
 For media enquiries: email@example.com.